 When a project is created or imported, the special

-is created and located in the project's root directory and is named to match the name of your
+<project-name>.xdk file is created and located in the project's root directory and is named to match the name of your project.
+This special

 The currently-active project is always highlighted on the Project tab and is the project on which all other tabs operate.
 The Intel XDK operates on only one project at a time.
 You cannot run multiple instances of the Intel XDK simultaneously; only one copy of the Intel XDK can run at any moment, regardless of the number of Intel XDK versions or editions you have installed on your machine.

-Similarly, using the built-in Brackets code editor is optional.
-You can edit your application source files by using your favorite code editor (including standalone Brackets) while the Intel XDK is open.
+Using the built-in Brackets code editor is optional.
+You can edit your application source files with your favorite code editor (including standalone Brackets) while the Intel XDK is open.
 All of your Intel XDK project files are stored locally on your development system in the folder you specified when you created the application project.